ROOT™ Periodontal & Implant Centers

 There are a range of immediate and long-term benefits that you will enjoy following your deep teeth cleaning and deep gum cleaning, including the following:

-• Prevents Disease: Periodontal disease that is left unchecked can not only cause oral issues to develop, but can result in other health issues, such as diabetes, heart disease, lung infections, and more.
+• Prevents Disease: Periodontal disease that is left unchecked can not only cause oral issues to develop, but can also result in other health issues, such as diabetes, heart disease, lung infections, and more.
 The scaling and root planing procedure is an effective method for quickly improving your oral health and preventing additional issues from spreading.

-• Protects your Teeth: One of the leading cause of tooth loss is periodontal disease.
+• Protects your Teeth: One of the leading causes of tooth loss is periodontal disease.
 The scaling and root planing procedure is an effective intervention against pockets that are greater than 3mm, which are where more harmful bacteria can develop, resulting in eventual tooth loss.

 • Improves Halitosis: Halitosis (bad breath) is one of the most common signs of periodontal disease.
 By having a deep tooth cleaning and a deep gum cleaning, the odor caused by bacteria and food debris that are present in the oral cavity will be alleviated.